The Change-Up: Plot

 At the new merger meeting, the Japanese representatives offer only $625 million, $75 million short.
 As Dave's firm is about to agree, Mitch observes that the other representatives have not yet left, and compares the negotiations to sex and porn.
 He demands $725 million and has the representatives of Dave's firm begin to leave, scaring the other firm into an agreement.
 Mitch and Dave's family then go to a gala held by the firm in honor of Dave being made partner, but Jamie is upset by the speech that praises his family values.

-Dave and Sabrina are at a baseball game when a thunderstorm hits and they wait it out at Mitch's house.
-She tells him she is going to have sex with him, but when he sees her tattoo of a many-spotted skipperling – his daughter's favorite butterfly – his focus returns to his family, and is determined to leave.
+Dave and Sabrina are at a baseball game when a thunderstorm hits, so they wait it out at Mitch's house.
+She tells him she is going to have sex with him, but when he sees her tattoo of a many-spotted skipperling – his daughter's favorite butterfly – his focus returns to his family, and he abruptly leaves.

 At the gala, Dave's boss delivers a speech about his accomplishments and love for his family, filling Mitch with guilt.
 Dave rushes in and kisses Jamie, finally convincing her that he is her husband.
 He and Mitch find the fountain, now located at a mall, surrounded by people.

 Proceeding with their plan to urinate in the fountain, Mitch is too embarrassed, especially after the crowd notices Dave doing so.
-Mitch asks why Dave did not invite him to his anniversary party, and Dave admits he was embarrassed by Mitch, but has grown to respect him while in his body.
+Mitch asks why he did not invite him to his anniversary party, so Dave admits he was embarrassed by Mitch, but has grown to respect him while in his body.
 This relaxes Mitch enough to urinate, but their wish does not work.
-Security approaches, but on Mitch and Dave's third try the Galleria's lights go out, and they run.
+Security approaches, but on Mitch and Dave's third try, the mall's lights go out, and they run.

 In an epilogue, Dave and Mitch are thrilled to have returned to their original bodies.
-Mitch gets breakfast with Sabrina, not realizing the tattoo Dave got is of his face on Mitch's back, captioned "I ♥ Dave.”
+Mitch gets breakfast with Sabrina, not realizing there is a tattoo of Dave's face on his back, captioned "I ♥ Dave.”
 Mitch speaks at his father's wedding and attends Dave's anniversary party.
 In a post-credits scene, Dave and Jamie get high and visit the aquarium, while Mitch and Sabrina have sex for the first time, and Mitch sends Dave the lorno he starred in.